Is God real? Does God exist?

 Thinkers, i.e. analytical people (I guess like ‘you’ the reader), often find it hard to accept Christian faith as a way of life without first knowing how to ‘believe in God’.
 I mean how to prove to themselves that God does exist.
 And yes, that is the way I am ‘wired’ too.

 So, for me, one of the most important goals in my journey of faith was to find the evidence for myself.
-And when I write “evidence” I mean genuine evidence: that can truly convince any of us.
-Supported by my auditing background, I have laid out what I mean by ‘genuine evidence’ in the article,“The framework for evidence”.
+And when I write “evidence” I mean stuff that could truly convince me that God was real.
+Supported by my auditing background, I have laid out what I mean in the article,“The framework for evidence”.